Social Emotional and Mental Health Study

-- Will still need some further support but pupil can now be fully assessed for any other underlying SEN whereas last year the ‘Behaviour’ got in the way.
+- Pupil still needs some further support but can now be fully assessed for any other underlying SEN whereas last year the ‘Behaviour’ got in the way.

 - Staff levels of professional dialogue regarding Social Emotional and Mental Health has improved 100%.

 - Whole staff team meet each short term to review the selection of pupils attending ‘in house’ Nurture provision.

 - Transition of pupils to local school supported by HT/SENCO meetings and Nurture Leads meet.

 “The Mulberry Bush Outreach enables teachers and others to work together to learn to understand what children are trying to communicate by their behaviour… The Mulberry Bush Outreach staff empower those they work with to feel confident about changing how they think and feel about children’s behaviour and hence how they respond.”

 (Sian Morcom, Ex Deputy Principle Educational Psychologist and Behaviour and Attendance Team Leader)

 Mulberry Bush Outreach

 We aim to re-integrate all children placed with us in to an appropriate family.

 We also aim to re-integrate those children in to an appropriate school